-Warning notices and settlements
+Warning Notices and settlements

 - 119. In accordance with Code para.
 4.5.3, where the Investigations Team has decided it has sufficient evidence of a potential breach of the Code by a Network operator, Level 1 provider, or Level 2 provider, a formal Warning Notice will be prepared.
 The Warning Notice will set out: - a.
 The background to the investigation, including a description of the service when considering Part Two rules and/or the business processes when considering Part Three or Part Four responsibilities, and details of any monitoring and testing undertaken and/or any complaints received, as relevant. - b.
 The potential breaches, together with supporting evidence (with explanation) and facts obtained during the investigation, and a preliminary assessment of their severity.
 The potential breaches raised ought to deal with all matters identified during the course of the investigation.
 However, the Executive will seek to avoid duplication where the same facts point towards multiple Code breaches.
 In these circumstances, due consideration will be given to what breaches are most appropriate to address the types of harm identified. - c.
 Any evidence the investigator compiling the Warning Notice is aware of that s/he reasonably considers may undermine the case set out in the Warning Notice (or might reasonably be relied on by the provider), except where the investigator believes that this evidence is already known to or reasonably accessible by the provider. - d.
 The sanctions that the Investigator considers are appropriate for a CAT to impose for the potential breach(es) of the Code. - 120.
 The Investigations Team will refer the matter to the IOP, who will convene a meeting in accordance with the procedure set out above at paragraph 77.
-The IOP will consider and make a recommendation on what sanctions to recommend to the CAT.
-In assessing what sanctions to recommend, the IOP will have regard to Section 12 of these Supporting Procedures, which set out criteria for assessing the seriousness of a case. - 121.
+The IOP will consider the sanctions being recommended by the Executive to the CAT.
+In assessing what sanctions to recommend, the Executive (and the IOP when reviewing) will have regard to Section 12 of these Supporting Procedures, which set out criteria for assessing the seriousness of a case. - 121.
 The Warning Notice will be served on the party alleged to be in breach ('the relevant party'), giving it an opportunity to set out in writing its response to the potential breaches and sanctions.
 In certain cases, it may also be served on other parties in the value chain as appropriate. - 122.
 The Warning Notice will contain instructions on how to respond.
 The Warning Notice will request that the provider responds formally to the breaches raised.
 The Executive expects responses to be supplied promptly, usually within 10 working days, and Network operators and providers need to have systems in place to meet such deadlines.
 The Executive may set a longer time limit but only in exceptional circumstances.
 A provider seeking an extension must supply sufficient details and supporting evidence of such circumstances when requesting an extension.
 Such an extension will not take the time for response to more than 20 working days from the date of the Warning Notice.
-If the relevant party fails to respond
+If the relevant party fails to respond within the specified time, the Executive will compile a Tribunal bundle to send to the CAT for adjudication without any response to the Warning Notice included.